 - Expenses that don’t fit a provided category can be enumerated in the Other Expenses TS page.

-- ⚠ CAUTION : For 2015-2017 only, if you worked for someone else as an employee, expenses go on Schedule A (Federal Section > Deductions > Itemized Deductions > Unreimbursed Employee Business Expense).
+- ⚠ CAUTION : For 2016-2017 only, if you worked for someone else as an employee, expenses go on Schedule A (Federal Section > Deductions > Itemized Deductions > Unreimbursed Employee Business Expense).
 This deduction was removed in 2018 and later.

 Car and Truck Expenses: